 It discusses ways to adapt to the new life environment that we all have to live in.
 It starts with personal adaptation up to the national level with the implementation of an Oil Depletion Protocol.

-Chapter 7: The future: International and national.
+Chapter 7: The Future: International and domestic.

-This chapter looks at two pictures: the first is on the global stage where it discusses the strength and weak elements in each of 6 important countries; namely: USA, European Union (it is almost one society), Japan, Russia, China, and India.
+This chapter looks at two pictures: the first is on the global stage where it discusses the strength and weak elements in each of 6 important countries; namely: The USA, European Union (it is almost one society), Japan, Russia, China, and India.
 The second is on the national level where it discusses the strength and weak elements of the Egyptian society and proposing some ideas to overcome expected hardships.